Copying Services at Stoke Archives

 - Fragile documents.

-If any of these restrictions apply then you option for obtaining images would be to use photography.
-For further information about all of your options for scanning and photography please download our Leaflet 08: Photography and Scanning (74 KB).
+If any of these restrictions apply then your option for obtaining images would be to use photography.

 Photography of documents